L 3 tissues

 what is responsible for cardiac systole and diastole?

-Contraction & relaxation of this muscle is responsible for cardiac systole and diastole:
+Contraction & relaxation of cardiac muscle

-it has features of both smooth and skeletal muscle:
+it has features of both smooth and skeletal muscle

 it has striations but is involuntary